Q: What is Amazon SageMaker?

 Q: What type of environments can I use for training reinforcement learning models?

 Amazon SageMaker RL supports a number of different environments for training reinforcement learning models.
-You can use AWS services such as AWS RoboMaker, open source environments or custom environments developed using Open AI Gym interfaces, or commercial simulation environments such as MATLAB and SimuLink.
+You can use Amazon Web Services services such as Amazon RoboMaker, open source environments or custom environments developed using Open AI Gym interfaces, or commercial simulation environments such as MATLAB and SimuLink.

 Q: Do I need to write my own RL agent algorithms to train reinforcement learning models?